 What counts as an item?

 Here are a few examples of how this works in practice.
-This list is not exhaustive and our customer contact centre can advise on any specific query you may have.
+This list is not exhaustive and our customer service centres can advise on any specific query you may have.

 - A 3-piece suite would count as 3 items, the settee plus 2 chairs.